swedenconnect/technical-framework/Identity Binding.md

 same birthday and name, thus decision for record matching can be made unambiguously.

 <a name="nordic-id-in-population-register"></a>
 ### 4.3.
-Nordic identification number found in the population register
+Nordic Identification Number Found in the Population Register

 **URI:** `http://id.swedenconnect.se/id-binding/process/nordicid`